Arthri/publish/README.md

 Reusable workflows for publishing to various targets.

 > [!IMPORTANT]
 > The workflows only support publishing one project per run.
-Attempted to publish multiple projects simultaneously may lead to corrupted releases.
+Attempting to publish multiple projects simultaneously may lead to corrupted releases.

 ## Installation
 > [!NOTE]